Image Colorization: A Survey and Dataset: Limitations and Future Directions

 \section{Limitations and Future Directions}

 \textbf{Lack of Appropriate Evaluation Metrics}: As mentioned earlier, colorization papers typically employ metrics from image restoration tasks, which may not be appropriate for the task at hand.
-We also propose that instead of comparing YUV, only the predicted color channels \ie U-channel and V-Channel should be compared.
+We also suggest comparing only the predicted color channels, i.e., U-channel and V-channel, instead of YUV.
 Similarly, it will be highly sought after to use metrics specifically designed to take color into account, such as PCQI~\cite{wang2015PCQI} and UIQM~\cite{panetta2015UIQM}.

-PCQI stands for Patch-based contrast quality index.
+PCQI stands for patch-based contrast quality index.
 It is a patch-based evaluation metric.
-It considers three statistics of a patch \ie mean intensity ($p_m$), signal strength or contrast change ($p_c$), and structure distortion ($p_s$) for comparison with ground-truth.
+It considers three statistics of a patch, i.e., mean intensity ($p_m$), signal strength or contrast change ($p_c$), and structure distortion ($p_s$) for comparison with ground truth.
 It can be expressed as

-Similarly, UIQM is the abbreviation of underwater image quality measure.
-It is different from earlier defined evaluation metrics as it does not require a reference image.
-Like PCQI, it also depends on three measures \ie image colorfulness, image sharpness, and image contrast.
+Similarly, UIQM is an abbreviation for the underwater image quality measure.
+It differs from earlier defined evaluation metrics because it does not require a reference image.
+Like PCQI, it also depends on three measures, i.e., image colorfulness, image sharpness, and image contrast.
 It can be formulated as:

-where ICM, ISM, and IConM stand for image colorfulness, image sharpness and image contrast, respectively while \enquote{$w$} controls the weight of each quantity.
+where ICM, ISM, and IConM stand for image colorfulness, image sharpness and image contrast, respectively, while \enquote{$w$} controls the weight of each quantity.

 \textbf{Lack of Benchmark Dataset}: Due to the lack of purposefully built colorization datasets, researchers typically evaluate image colorization techniques on grayscale images from various datasets available in the literature.
 Originally, researchers collected the public datasets for tasks like detection, classification, etc., not for image colorization.
 The quality of the images may not be sufficient for image colorization.
 Moreover, the datasets contain objects, such as buses, shirts, doors, etc., that can take any color.
 Hence, such an evaluation environment is not appropriate for fair comparison in terms of PSNR or SSIM.